dstansby/alphafit/README.md

 This repository contains the code used to create the Helios 'alphafit' dataset.

-The code is split into three folders, each with it's own README file
+The code is split into two folders:

 - **fitting**: all the code used to generate the data set from original distribution source files
 - **visualising**: scripts used to visualise the data
-- **guide**: contains a user's guide to the data set

 # Re-creating the dataset